Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Preliminaries

 We now define notations from order theory that will be used in the context of a poset and its \emph{comparability graph} only.
 Let $G$ be the comparability graph of a poset $P=(V,\leq)$.
 The \emph{ideal of $u$} is the set $\doa{u}=\{v\in V \mid v\leq u\}$, and the \emph{filter of $u$} is the dual $\upa{u}=\{v\in V \mid u\leq v\}$.
 Note that $N[u]=\doa{u}\cup \upa{u}$.
 These notions extend to subsets $S\subseteq V$ as follows: $\doa{S}=\bigcup_{u\in S} \doa{u}$, $\upa{S}=\bigcup_{u\in S} \upa{u}$.
 We note $\Min(S)$ and $\Max(S)$ the sets of minimal and maximal elements in $S$ with respect to $\leq$.
 Clearly, $\Min(S)$ and $\Max(S)$ define antichains of $P$ for every $S\subseteq V$.
 In this context, a (minimal) dominating set of $G$ is a (minimal) set $D\subseteq V$ such that $\upa{D}\cup \doa{D}=V$, and a (maximal) independent set of $G$ is a (maximal) antichain of $P$.

-The \emph{dimension} of a poset $P=(V,\leq)$ is the least integer $t$ such that $P$ is the intersection of $t$ linear orders $\leq_1,\dots,\leq_t$ on $V$, i.e., $x\leq y$ if and only if $x\leq_1 y$, $\dots$, $x\leq_t y$.
+The \emph{dimension} of a poset $P=(V,\leq)$ is the least integer $d$ such that $P$ is the intersection of $d$ linear orders $\leq_1,\dots,\leq_d$ on $V$, i.e., $x\leq y$ if and only if $x\leq_1 y$, $\dots$, $x\leq_d y$.

 We call the poset induced by $X\subseteq V$, denoted $P[X]$, the suborder restricted on the elements of $X$ only.
 A poset $P=(V,\leq)$ is \emph{bipartite} if $V$ can be partitioned into two sets $A,B$ such that $a<b$ implies $a\in A$ and $b\in B$.
-We denote $S_t$, the \emph{standard example of order $t$}, to be a poset with bipartition $A=\{a_1,\dots,a_t\}$ and $B=\{b_1,\dots,b_t\}$ such that $a_i<b_j$ for all $i \neq j\in\intv{1}{t}$.
-See Figure~\ref{fig:posets} for an example of these posets.
+We denote by $S_t$ and call \emph{standard example of order $t$} the poset with bipartition $A=\{a_1,\dots,a_t\}$ and $B=\{b_1,\dots,b_t\}$ such that $a_i<b_j$ for all $i \neq j\in\intv{1}{t}$.
+See Figure~\ref{fig:posets} for an example.
 It is well known that $S_t$ has dimension $t$~\cite{dushnik1941partially}.
 Note that dimension is monotone under taking induced suborders.
 Therefore, posets containing a large standard example as a suborder have large dimension.
 The converse is however not true, as there are posets of unbounded dimension with no $S_2$ as an induced suborder, see~\cite{Tro-book} for a comprehensive study and references.

-\subsection{Hypergraphs}
+\paragraph{Hypergraphs}

 A \emph{hypergraph} $\H$ is a pair $(V(\H),\allowbreak{}\E(\H))$ with $V(\H)$ its set of vertices (or \emph{ground set}) and $E(\H)\subseteq 2^{V(\H)}$ its set of edges (or hyperedges).
 A hypergraph $\H$ is called \emph{Sperner} if $E_1\not\subseteq E_2$ for any two distinct hyperedges in $\H$.
 A~\emph{transversal} of $\H$ is a set $T\subseteq V(\H)$ that intersects every hyperedge in~$\H$.
 It is (inclusion-wise) minimal if $T\setminus \{x\}$ is not a transversal of $\H$ for any $x\in T$.
 The sets of all minimal transversals of $\H$ is denoted by $\Tr(\H)$, and the problem of enumerating $\Tr(\H)$ given $\H$ by \textsc{Trans-Enum}.